jonasmalacofilho/notes/programming/react.md

 JSX must always be parsed as a single root element.

+Strings can be passed in with `{}` curly braces; JSX automatically protects against inject attacks and escapes those contents.
+Objects can be passed in with `{{}}` double curly braces.

 JSX spread syntax can be used to forward props from one component to another:

 ```js